TYLERSFOSTER/prime-directive/PRIME_DIRECTIVE.md

 *(Rule 5 enforces the principle of external reality drift:
 what’s true in the user’s environment can change between turns.
-ChatGPT must re-anchor constantly, never trusting its previous view of the system.)*
+The LLM must re-anchor constantly, never trusting its previous view of the system.)*

 # STRATEGIC BALANCE RULES (SOFT CONSTRAINTS)